biopragmatics/bioregistry/docs/CONTRIBUTING.md

 These policies were developed in parallel with the OBO Foundry policy on choosing a prefix (i.e., IDSPACE) at http://obofoundry.org/id-policy.html.

+#### Writing a Good Description

+A good description minimally contains the following:

+1. **What kind of entities are in the semantic space?** For example, does the semantic space cover proteins, diseases, publications, etc.?
+2. **Why does the resource exist / what are the entities used for?** This can include a justification of why the resource was made, for example to support curation of relationships, annotation of data, etc.

+**Warning - don't confuse semantic spaces and databases** Records in the Bioregistry are not about databases, but rather about semantic spaces.
+While it's often the case that these have a one-to-one correspondence, the job of a Bioregistry record is to say what a semantic space is about.

+For example, if you were submitting a new prefix request `chembl.compound` for the chemicals inside ChEMBL, you might be tempted to describe ChEMBL, its history, and all the things inside it.
+However, this is a Bioregistry anti-pattern.
+Do not do this (at least, initially).
+Describe what the entities are in the specific semantic space (e.g., this is a semantic space of small molecules for which there is published biochemical activity data).
+After you've addressed the two important points above, then it might be useful to give more context about the database that they came from, the project that motivated it, etc.

 #### Handling Collisions

 While they have proven to be rather infrequent between high quality resources,